-For the measurement of the field distribution inside the SAM phantom with DASY4, the phantom must be filled with around 25 liters of homogeneous body tissue simulating liquid.
-The liquid height from the ear reference point (ERP) of the phantom to the liquid top surface is 15.2 cm.
+For the measurement of the field distribution inside the SAM phantom with DASY4, the phantom must be filled with around 25 liters of homogeneous tissue simulating liquid.
+The liquid height from the ear reference point (ERP) of the phantom to the liquid top surface (head SAR) or from the flat phantom to the liquid top surface (body SAR) is 15.2cm.